tommyettinger/anim8-gdx/README.md

 The `DIFFUSION` algorithm has been added in version 0.1.6, coinciding with an update to libGDX 1.9.11.

 # Samples
-Some .gif animations, using 255 colors:
+Some .gif animations, using 255 colors taken from the most-used in the animation:

 Pattern dither: